TaraKeck/bikesharing/README.md

 ## Summary

 After reviewing all data and the line charts as well as heat maps, it is highly recommeneded to expand the market into Des Moines for bike-sharing.
+The data was reviewed with the NYC Citibike Data.
+The total number of riders that data was captured was:  2,344,224 riders.
+In the total number of riders it was broken down by gender to get a better understanding of the demographic.
+Bikesharing is a major source of transportation for commmuters since most data shows that Male/Female riders utlisize the service Monday through Friday during commuter peak hours (8am-9am, 5pm-6pm).

+I would suggest to perform additional analysis to ensure that it's feasable to expand as there may be overhead needed in order to operate the market.
+Currently there is a total trip ride of 5 minutes, I would recommend data on repairs to seee how much wear and tear on the bikes and repair costs would be crucial to review.
+This would be beneficial in understanding operations side of the business.

+From a marketing standpoint, I would suggest to do a deeper dive into the age ranges of the riders.
+It would be beneficial to understand if the riders are high school, college students, or professionals.
+There may be opportunities to market in areas that have a lot of potential since there may not be a lot of businesses in the Des Moines area.

 Link to Dashboard found here:
 https://public.tableau.com/app/profile/tara.keckeisen/viz/NYCCitibikeChallenge_16317599320650/Story1?publish=yes